 Understanding Box Arbitrage equips an investor to be successful in cryptocurrency trading.
 The weapon of having one more investment strategy to call upon cannot be overemphasized.
 Some terms to be familiar with are:

 1. Box Spread: This arbitrage strategy involves the combination of a bull call spread and a bear put spread that corresponds.
-One other thing that needs to be present is for both vertical spreads to share the same date of expiration and strike price.
-At the date of expiration the box can be used if the spreads are underpriced.
+One other thing that needs to be presented is for both vertical spreads to share the same date of expiration and strike price.
+At the expiration date the box can be used if the spreads are underpriced.
 This strategy, also known as Long Box, only sees an investor make a profit when the cost of a box is less than the spread existing between strike prices.

 2. Short Box: This is a reversal of the box spread tactic.
 The strategy concerns itself with having the box sold in the event that it is overpriced.
 Such situations occur when the box costs more than whatever spread exists between both strike prices.